REMLA-8/operation/README.md

 ```

 in this branch or looking at the Action tab displays all testing results.
 Mutamorphic testing is still being worked on.

+Furthermore, work on A3 has now almost completed in the operation branch.